arigalzi/RASD-DD-Project/README.md

 ## Documents
 The project includes two assignments:
-* The preparation of a Requirement Analysis and Specification Document (RASD) for a problem we provide you.
+* The preparation of a Requirement Analysis and Specification Document (RASD) for the application provided
 * The definition of the Design Document (DD) for the system CLup.

 ## List of Authors: